- What are the Gen Ed Requirements?

 The Gen Ed course requirements are selected to give you the flexibility to enroll in courses that interest you while guaranteeing a diversity of experiences sufficient to meet the Gen Ed learning objectives.
 For example, both "CLASSICS 335H - Women in Antiquity" and "GERMAN 376 - The Holocaust" fulfill the HS (Historical Studies) requirement.
 Although the academic content of these courses will differ, the transferable skills that are the aim of general education are facilitated by both.
 You can expect that all courses designated HS will require you to exercise your ability to view our culture and society from a different and relevant historical perspective, but the specific historical context will vary from course to course, and you may elect any course that meets your specific interests and goals.

-If I've already taken a 3-credit course elsewhere or at UMass, is it useless?
+If I've already taken a 3-credit course elsewhere that I think might be a Gen Ed course; is it useless?

 I want to take a course at the college near my home over the summer.
 It offers Intro to Sociology as a 3-credit course, but it is 4-credits at UMass.
 It looks like the exact same class.
 Will it meet my SB Gen Ed requirement?